ZipCPU/zipcpu/rtl/core/README.md

     [axilfetch](axilfetch.v) offers a similar version of this prefetch, using the AXI-Lite bus protocol, as long as `FETCH_LIMIT <= 1`.

-  o [pipefetch.v](pipefetch.v), was first attempt at building a prefetch with
+  o [pipefetch.v](pipefetch.v), was my first attempt at building a prefetch with
     cache.
 It took a rather unique approach to the cache, implementing it as a rolling window in memory.
 This file is now abandonware.
 It only remains as part of the repository for historical reasons, but not much more.